CDIlbeck56/Assignment--Submission/ColtonDilbeck_Assigment1_Final Copy.md

 # How to Process a Pig into Wholesale Cuts

 ## Introduction

-### Introduction: The Purose of the Instuctions
+### Introduction: The Purpose of the Instructions

-This instructional document was designed to teach people recently hired in butchering or processing facilites.
+This instructional document was designed to teach people recently hired in butchering or processing facilities.
 This document explains how to process a pig into wholesale or primal cuts.
 The instructions assume that the new hires have already completed a training on wholesale cuts.
-In addition, the new hires have completed equipment saftey training.
-The intructions are set up in a step-by-step format.
+In addition, the new hires have completed equipment safety training.
+The instructions are set up in a step-by-step format.
 It is important that you read the entire step before sarting the task.
 The document will walk you trough the processs while you are practicing and getting some hands on training.
 In addition to breaking down the steps, the instructions also explain the importance of following the step-by-step procedure and illustrates what the end product for each step should look like.

 ### Introduction: Background Infromation